Elir25/advice-generator/project_react_film_app/README.md

 1. Create a Film component
 1. Write the code to get all the films from Studio Ghibli
 1. Show the films on the screen: a header with the film title, and then the film details Director, Producer, Release date and Rotten Tomato Score
+1. Add any styling you like to make it look better and more professional

 ### For graduates